sawsedge/fleX/README.md

       -  The borders are thick so they are easier to "grab" with the mouse.
       -  Buttons go wherever the user places them via XFCE Window Manager Style tab.

-In my testing so far, it works well with most light and dark GTK themes.
+It works well with most light and dark GTK themes.
 I don't like the result with Breeze Dark GTK theme because it picks up lighter borders on the inactive window.

 To install, untar in your ~/.themes folder, or /usr/share/themes (or equivalent) if you want it available to all users.